corticph/dictation-web-sdk/README.md

 ## Authentication

-This SDK does not handle OAuth 2.0 authentication.
+This library does not handle OAuth 2.0 authentication.
 The client must provide an API key or access token as a string using `setAccessToken`.

 ## Usage Examples